 A study of the characteristics and needs of families with special attention to the minister as family man.
 It will focus on the sociological, psychological and theological aspects of family life.
 Enrollment of the student must include his/her spouse.
 However, only the enrolled student will receive academic credit.
-Enrollment: Minimum 6, maximum 12 students.

-Robinson Second Semester 4 credits
+Wimberly Second Semester 4 credits